How to Probate a will with a house in Georgia

 Assets, like inheriting the house, can be distributed to heirs or beneficiaries by the direction of the will after all APPLICABLE debts have been paid (Some debts can be inherited with the asset it is secured with, I.E., house).
 If the will dictates, the probated house must be distributed to the assigned heir, of course, per the Garn-St. Germain Act, any liens tied to the property will be inherited as well.
 Once assigned and distributed from the probated estate, the recipient can keep or sell the inherited house at their leisure.

 If there is no will, the fate of the house (and other assets) will need to be determined by the heirs.
 If no heirs want the house, or if there are remaining debts to be paid, the judge may order the house sold (at or near fair market value) and the proceeds divided or used to pay estate debts.
-Otherwise, the agreed heir inheriting the house, again, will be responsible for paying any liens that come with the house.
+This is where a knowledgeable real estate professional can help decide the best action to take.

-**This regulation is still in affect at the time of this writing (2021).
+**This regulation is still in affect at the time of this writing.
 Consult an attorney to ensure this valuable estate planning provision has not been abolished.
 It is currently being threatened for removal.

 If the ownership on the warranty deed of the probated house says, “Tenant’s in common with right of survivorship”, then the surviving owner (usually a spouse) gets full ownership of the house without probating.
 Again, any debt tied to the inherited house will also transfer and need to be paid.